• HOME

 Leave a Reply.

-I'm passionate about mindfulness and yoga as tools for self awareness, psychological resilience, and personal growth and I love sharing these these practices with others and integrating them with the science of psychology.
+She is passionate about meditation and yoga as tools for self awareness, psychological resilience, peak performance, and personal growth and about helping people harness the power of their emotions for transformational change.
+She loves sharing these these practices and integrating them with the science of psychology.

 Archives